 Invoices with handwritten annotations or heavily distorted scans — use EasyOCR.
 The speed penalty and larger model size are real costs.
 But when you're dealing with warehouse receipt stamps, handwritten PO numbers scrawled in margins, or invoices photographed at angles on a loading dock, EasyOCR's deep learning recognition recovers text that rule-based segmentation engines misread or skip entirely.

 Multi-column invoice layouts with non-standard reading order — use Surya.
 Some invoices stack billing and shipping addresses side by side, split line items across columns, or interleave header blocks in ways that violate top-to-bottom, left-to-right assumptions.
 Surya's transformer-based layout detection resolves these complex reading orders where Tesseract's page segmentation modes (PSM) produce scrambled output.
-If you find yourself cycling through PSM values trying to get Tesseract to read columns correctly, that's the signal to evaluate Surya OCR for your Python invoices pipeline instead.
+If you find yourself cycling through PSM values to get Tesseract to read columns correctly, that is the signal to evaluate Surya OCR for invoice processing in Python instead.

 Lightweight deployment, embedded systems, or strict CPU-only environments — use RapidOCR.
 Smallest footprint of the five engines.
 No framework dependency, no system binary requirement, fastest CPU inference.
 When you need to run OCR on an edge device, inside a minimal container, or in an environment where installing the PaddlePaddle framework or Tesseract system binaries isn't feasible, RapidOCR delivers PaddleOCR-level accuracy through ONNX Runtime without the deployment overhead.